thomd/lepidoptera/README.md

 ------------------

 butterfly is a very simple and easy extensible __code generator for common every day projects__.

-All code generators integrated into this project are structured in __generator groups__, which are based on a technology (for example jquery or heroku hosted projects), whereas every group can have multiple __generator types__ of projects.
+All code generators integrated into this project are structured in __generator groups__, whereas every group can have multiple __generator types__ of projects.

 For the time being, butterfly has code generators for projects like: